shreyasgowda63/NS_3/src/simple-distributed/doc/simple-distributed.rst

 * Delay:      An ns3::Time specifying the propagation delay for the channel.
 * DataRate:   An ns3::Rate specifying the propagation delay for the channel.
-* DelayModel: An ns3::ChannelDelayModel to enable a user specified method of popogation delay on the channel.
+* DelayModel: An ns3::ChannelDelayModel to enable a user specified method of propagation delay on the channel.

 The full network delay is computed using the net device and channel values::